federicocarboni/eloquent-ffmpeg/README.md

 await process.complete();
 console.log('Hooray!
 Conversion complete!');
 ```
-To use NodeJS' streams, `FFmpegProcess.progress()` can be turned into a Node.js readable stream
+To use Node.js' streams, `FFmpegProcess.progress()` can be turned into a Node.js readable stream
 using `Readable.from()`.
 ```ts
 const cmd = ffmpeg();